nithis-057/nithis-057/README.md

 ## 🌱 What I'm Currently Learning
 - C++ fundamentals and intermediate concepts
 - Machine Learning basics, models and applications
-- Skincare science for oily and sensitive skin

 ## 👯 Looking to Collaborate On
 - Web and Android development projects